 YES!
 I love soup because it gets better after the flavours have a chance to meld.
 This orange and carrot soup will last for seven days in the refrigerator or six months in the freezer.

-Heck yeah, you can!
+Yes!
 Swap in vegetable stock and either maple syrup or agave nectar, and this recipe will be entirely plant-based.

-You know it!
 Frozen chopped onions and frozen carrots will cut back on your prep time.
 You can also opt for ginger paste (refrigerated or frozen), so you barely even have to break out your knife!

 If you've made this recipe or any other recipe on the blog - don't forget to rate it and leave a comment below.
 You can also follow the blog on Facebook, Instagram and Pinterest OR sign up to the Newsletter for the latest delicious recipes.

-Creamy Carrot and Orange Soup (dairy free)
+Carrot and Orange Soup (dairy free)

 - 2 tablespoon Olive OIl